HMS Foudroyant (1798): French Revolutionary War

 On 3 June, the Neapolitan king and queen boarded Foudroyant, accompanied by Sir William Hamilton and his wife Emma.
 The royal family departed the ship after their arrival in Livorno on 15 June, and just two weeks later Nelson hauled down his flag and began the journey home to England overland together with the Hamiltons.

 Lord Keith raised his flag in Foudroyant for the second time on 15 August, returning the ship to Gibraltar on 13 September.
 Captain Berry transferred out of the ship on 2 November for the 38-gun frigate Princess Charlotte.

 Captain Philip Beaver took over the command on 17 November and sailed into the Eastern Mediterranean with a fleet of 51 vessels, many armed en flûte and carrying the 16,150 men of General Sir Ralph Abercromby's force, which was intended to drive the French out of Egypt.
-Still, on 22 December Foudroyant captured the French brig Hyppolite, which was carrying rice from Alexandria to Marseilles.
+Still, on 22 December Foudroyant captured the French brig Hyppolite, which was carrying rice from Alexandria to Marseille.

 Keith sailed from Marmarice on 22 February, arriving off Abukir Bay on 2 March.
 Sea conditions meant that the British were unable to land until 8 March.
 They met resistance from the French but by evening all the troops had landed and driven the French from the beach.
 The landing cost Foudroyant one man killed and one wounded.
 In all, the landings cost the British 22 men killed, 72 men wounded, and three missing.

 On the 13th, the landing party of seamen and marines, under the command of Captain Sir William Sidney Smith, were again in action at Mandora as the British moved towards Alexandria.
 Foudroyant had one man wounded.
 In all, the British navy lost six seamen killed and 19 wounded, and 24 marines killed and 35 wounded.

 Keith then used his ships to reduce the castle at the entrance of Abukir Bay, which eventually fell to the British on 18 March 1801.
 A French counter-attack on 21 March by some 20,000 men, although ending in defeat, caused General Abercromby a severe injury; he died aboard Foudroyant a week after the battle.
 In addition to the army losses, the Royal Navy lost four men killed and 20 wounded, though none were from Foudroyant.Foudroyant lay off Alexandria until June, and on 17 June Captain Beaver transferred to Determinée.
 His replacement was Captain William Young, who in turn was replaced by Captain T. Stephenson.

 Captain John Clarke Searle took command in June 1801, before handing over to Captain John Elphinstone, again, in September.
 In mid-August, the fleet transported the British Army to Alexandria.
 On 26 September the French proposed a three-day armistice to discuss terms of capitulation.
 Because Foudroyant had served in the navy's Egyptian campaign between 8 March 1801 and 2 September, her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorised in 1850 for all surviving claimants.